From Sex to Conception

 There are close to equal numbers of sperm that contain either a male chromosome or a female chromosome.
 This determines the gender of the baby at the very point of egg fertilization.
 It will also play a role in the race to reach the egg.
 While male sperm aren't as hardy, they have a speed advantage.
 Though slower than their male counterparts, the advantage in longevity goes to female sperm.

-Sperm ejaculated outside of a female's body have a lifespan that tops out at a few hours and may be as brief as a few minutes [source: Harms].
 But if they survive long enough to reach the fallopian tube, sperm cells can relax and enjoy a safe environment that's conducive to their continued survival.
-Some actually bind to the fallopian tube itself, as a means of receiving direct nourishment [source: National Geographic].
+Some actually bind to the fallopian tube itself, as a means of receiving direct nourishment [source: Channel4.com].